elizabellatran/elizabellatran.github.io/index.md

 I was an editor for this project.
 Play the game on your browser on itch.io or download it <a href= "https://elduator.itch.io/utfs-impulse"> here</a>!
 <br>
 <hr>
-<br>Listed above are more of my recent projects:  click here{% link posts/gamedev.html %} for more.
+<br>Listed above are more of my recent projects:  click here{% post_url  posts/gamedev.html %} for more.

 <h2>Academic Research Publications </h2>